The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Conclusion

 \section{Conclusion}

-We perform the first assessment of the ability of the radial location, $\varsigma$, of the minimum of the differential mass profiles, $M^\prime(r)$, of clusters of galaxies to discriminate between two different models of gravity, General Relativity, with the $\Lambda$CDM model, and $f(R)$.
-We investigate the behaviour of $\varsigma$ in a wide range of mass, $M_{200}\sim (0.9-11)\cdot 10^{14} h^{-1}$M$_\odot$, and redshift, $0.0\leq z \leq 1.0$.
-We explore the dependence of $\varsigma$ on redshift and MAR in the two models.
-We also show that $\varsigma$ is an excellent proxy of the splashback radius.
-We search for $\varsigma$ in the real clusters from the CIRS \citep{Rines2006CIRS,sohn2019velocity}, HeCS \citep{Rines2013HeCS,sohn2019velocity}, and HectoMAP surveys \citep{sohn2021cluster}, and we attempt a comparison with the theoretical expectations.
+We performed the first assessment of the ability of the radial location, $\varsigma$, of the minimum of the differential radial mass profiles, $M^\prime(r)$, of clusters of galaxies to distinguish between two different models of gravity, General Relativity, with the $\Lambda$CDM model, and $f(R)$.
+We investigated the behavior of $\varsigma$ in a wide range of masses, $M_{200c}\sim (0.9-11)\cdot 10^{14} h^{-1}$M$_\odot$, and redshift, $0.0\leq z \leq 1.0$.
+We explored the dependence of $\varsigma$ on redshift and MAR in the two models.
+We also showed that $\varsigma$ has a {similar} redshift, mass, and MAR dependence as the splashback radius.